 Use of votives and/or enclosed candles is allowed but must be approved prior to your event by an event coordinator.

 The client assumes full responsibility for the conduct of persons attending the event and for any damage done to any part of the library.
-The client indemnifies and holds harmless the library against any and all claims, liabilities, or costs in conjuction with the event.
+The client indemnifies and holds harmless the library against any and all claims, liabilities, or costs in conjunction with the event.